bradleyac/resume-generator/RGS.Frontend/features.md

   long-term: automate searching and ingesting
   short-term: Manually trigger automatic scraping of current page via JS
     Should be able to include submission in the script to be run.
-    TODO: Script can't POST to backend API?
-Do I need a different endpoint for it?